Chaos-Free Networks are Stable Recurrent Neural Networks: Chaos-free and decoupled-gate networks

 \subsection{The proposed Decoupled-Gate Network (DGN)}

 To guarantee unconditional \dISS{} without parametric constraints, we introduce the decoupled-gate network.
-Inspired by parallelizable RNN architectures~\cite{fengWereRNNsAll2024}, the DGN structurally simplifies the CFN by eliminating the recurrent dependencies of the gates on the hidden state, setting $R_f^{(l)} = R_i^{(l)} = \boldsymbol{0}$ for all $l \in \layers$.
+Inspired by parallelizable RNN architectures~\cite{fengWereRNNsAll2024}, from which it inherits training efficiency benefits, the DGN structurally simplifies the CFN by eliminating the recurrent dependencies of the gates on the hidden state, setting $R_f^{(l)} = R_i^{(l)} = \boldsymbol{0}$ for all $l \in \layers$.
 Consequently, the gates in~\eqref{eq:gates_forget} and~\eqref{eq:gates_input} of a DGN layer depend exclusively on the layer input $\boldsymbol{\tilde{u}}_k^{(l)}$, removing state-dependent modulations that complicate stability analysis.
-Although this restricts single-layer dynamics, complex temporal processing is recovered through network depth~\cite{fengWereRNNsAll2024} ($L > 1$).
+Although this restricts single-layer dynamics, complex temporal processing is recovered through network depth ($L > 1$)~\cite{fengWereRNNsAll2024}.
 Since deeper layers are driven by previous states ($\boldsymbol{\tilde{u}}_k^{(l)} = \boldsymbol{h}_{k+1}^{(l-1)}$), their gating mechanisms remain effectively state-dependent.
 This structural choice preserves model expressivity while rendering the DGN \dISS{} \emph{by design}, as proven in Section~\ref{s:stability}.